BleuBleu/FamiStudio/Docs/docs/instruments.md

 ![](images/EditInstrument.png#center)

-## Adding/removing songs and instruments
+## Adding instruments

-You can add a song or instrument by pressing the "+" sign, and you can delete a song or instrument by right-clicking on it.
+You can an instrument by pressing the "+" sign, and you can one by right-clicking on it.
 Deleting an instrument will delete all notes used by that instrument.
-Note that there always needs to be at least one song in a project.

 ## Replacing an instrument by another

 Clicking on an instrument name and dragging it over another instrument will allow you to replace all notes of the first instrument by the second.
 This is useful prior to deleting an instrument.

-## Editing envelopes

-Clicking on an envelope button will start editing it in the piano roll.
-The duty cycle button will cycle between the 4 possible settings: 12.5%, 25%, 50% and inverted 25% since FamiTone2 does not support duty cycle envelopes.
-For more info on how to edit or delete envelopes, please refer to the piano roll section.

-## Copying envelopes

-Clicking on an envelope button and dragging it on another instrument will copy that envelope from the first to the second.
-Note that unlike FamiTracker, envelopes are not explicitly shared between instruments.
-Identical envelopes will be combined when exporting to FamiTone2, but it is your responsibility to optimize the content and ensure that you limit the number of unique envelopes.

-## Deleting envelopes

-Right-clicking on the icon of an envelope deletes it.
+## Importing FamiTracker instruments

+You can import FamiTracker instrument files (FTI files, official FamiTracker 0.4.6 only) by clicking the little folder icon.

 ## Editing instrument envelopes